 Section 2: English Language Proficiency Assessment (Rule 6A-6.0902, F.A.C.)

 1. English Language Proficiency (ELP) Assessment

-What is the title of the person(s) responsible for administeri ing the ELP a assess ment c ٥f potential ELLs in the LEA?
-(Check all that apply.) •
+What is the title of the person(s) responsible for administering the ELP assessment of potential ELLs in the LEA?
+(Check all that apply.)